 In the case of a continuous assessment modules (a module which has no final examination/s or supplementary examination/s) opportunities for reassessment are provided for students who fail assessments.
 These are stipulated in the relevant study guide.

 Moderation follows the DUT Assessment Policy stipulations.
-Refer to Programme Rule 4.3.9 below.

 4.2.5 Employment Opportunities: Sea-going